 Reliable real estate wisdom suggests that spring into summer is when most people start hunting for a new house.
 Buyers will typically research properties online months before touring their first home in person.
 This way they can understand how much house they can afford in neighborhoods that appeal to them most.

 Usually, the end of March or the beginning of April is considered the start of homebuying season.
 However, this year’s homebuying season seems to have hit early as nearly half the homes listed mid-January into February went under contract in under two weeks.
+Even into December 2021, home prices have hit an all-time high, with 33% of homes under contract within a week.
 Meaning we are currently in a seller’s market and you don’t have to wait to fetch top dollar for your home.

 Tip #3 Professional photography and 3D walkthroughs are key